DSO to perform streaming education concerts

-The Danville Symphony Orchestra, under the direction of music director Jeremy Swerling, will perform three separate streaming education programs in place of their annual free, live education concerts for area students.
+DANVILLE — The Danville Symphony Orchestra, under the direction of music director Jeremy Swerling, will perform three separate streaming education programs in place of its annual free, live education concerts for area students.

+At 1 p.m.
+Monday, May 3, an ensemble of seven musicians will perform a staged production of Stravinsky’s The Soldier’s Tale.

-The DSO is a non-profit organization with a 54-year tradition of bringing outstanding orchestral performances to the city of Danville, Vermilion County and the east central Illinois region.
+The DSO is a non-profit organization with a 54-year tradition of bringing outstanding orchestral performances to the City of Danville, Vermilion County and the east central Illinois region.
 The DSO is funded in part by the Illinois Arts Council.
-For more information you may contact Cindy Nacco at 217-443-5300; www.danvillesymphony.org.
+For more information, visit the website www.danvillesymphony.org.

 Commented